COVID-19 Vaccine Access

 Sources and methodology

 Income and population calculations are primarily based on World Bank data, and regional groups are based on World Bank definitions.
-Income levels for the European Union and African Union are calculated as if all the countries involved formed a single entity (countries or territories for which the World Bank do not provide such data are excluded from these calculations).
+Income levels for the European Union and African Union are calculated as if all the countries involved formed a single entity (countries or territories for which the World Bank does not provide such data are excluded from these calculations).
 Taiwanese income and population calculations are based on Taiwanese government data.

 Clinical trial stage information primarily based on the New York Times’ vaccine tracker; vaccines that have achieved regulatory approval in at least one country, as captured by UNICEF's COVID-19 Vaccine Market Dashboard, are counted here as approved.

-Estimates for doses committed and the price of the agreements are used when precise figures not available.
+Estimates for doses committed and the price of the agreements are used when precise figures are not available.
 Depending on data available, total price may be calculated based on price per dose or vice versa; calculation method noted.
 When currency is not reported in USD, currency is converted using currency conversion rate on the announcement date.

 This dataset relies on companies, governments, and multilateral organizations making their agreements publicly available.
 There are substantial gaps in the data, including that not all agreements are being reported in a timely fashion, and reported agreements may lack one or more relevant data points, such as price, doses committed, or manufacturer.

-While efforts are made to ensure data accuracy and completeness, given the lack of detailed information available publicly and the fast-moving nature these agreements, the data may contain inaccuracies, be incomplete, or be out of date.
+While efforts are made to ensure data accuracy and completeness, given the lack of detailed information available publicly and the fast-moving nature of these agreements, the data may contain inaccuracies, be incomplete, or be out of date.

 Please contact us with comments and suggestions at email@example.com.